Jen Rosenblit and Geo Wyeth

 Jen Rosenblit makes performance in New York City and Berlin concerned with bodies, architectures and ideas while troubling desires for togetherness.
 Rosenblit has received commissions from The Kitchen, New York Live Arts, Danspace Project, Issue Project Room, The Chocolate Factory and The Invisible Dog Art Center.
 Rosenblit’s recent works have lead her on an inquiry toward the uncanny and maintenance of care.
 Rosenblit currently collaborates with Simone Aughterlony.
 Roseblit’s new solo work, Stand In, is a coproduction of Sophiensaele (DE) and Chocolate Factory (NYC).

-Concept Jen Rosenblit Performance and Creation Jen Rosenblit and Geo Wyeth Sound Geo Wyeth Lighting Nica Ross Dramaturgy Joshua Lubin-Levy Production and Performance Support Alexia Welch Multipurpose Tool and Podium, Fabrication Abigail Lloyd Jacket Quinn Czejkowski Lighting Assistant Andrew Hunt Management, Producer Alexandra Rosenberg
+Concept Jen Rosenblit Creation Jen Rosenblit, Geo Wyeth and Alexia Welch Performance Simone Aughterlony, Geo Wyeth and Alexia Welch Sound Geo Wyeth Lighting Nica Ross Technical Direction Anna Lienert Dramaturgy Joshua Lubin-Levy Production Support Alexia Welch Multipurpose Tool and Podium, Fabrication Abigail Lloyd Jacket Quinn Czejkowski

 March 19, 19h (60mins)